alias8818/CouncilRouter/docs/PROVIDER_IMPLEMENTATION.md

-# Provider Pool and Adapters Implementation
+# Provider Pool and OpenRouter Adapter Implementation

 ## Overview

-This document describes the implementation of the provider pool and adapter system for the AI Council Proxy.
+This document describes the implementation of the provider pool and OpenRouter adapter system for the AI Council Proxy.
+The system uses **OpenRouter as the unified gateway** to access 300+ AI models from multiple providers through a single API.

+## Architecture Change: OpenRouter-Only

+**Previous Architecture**: Individual adapters for each provider (OpenAI, Anthropic, Google, xAI)
+**Current Architecture**: Single OpenRouter adapter providing unified access to all models

+### Benefits of OpenRouter Integration

+- **Single API Key**: Access all providers through one endpoint
+- **300+ Models**: Including GPT-4, Claude, Gemini, Llama, Mistral, and more
+- **Free Tier Models**: Zero-cost options (Llama 3.3, Mistral 7B, Gemma 3, etc.)
+- **Simplified Configuration**: No need to manage multiple API keys
+- **Consistent Interface**: Uniform request/response format across all models
+- **Automatic Fallbacks**: OpenRouter handles provider outages transparently

 ## Components Implemented